liliatangxy/pytorch-cifar/README.md

 When training the model, have the output written to `log/<name>-<batch_size>`, where `<name>` will be used in the title of the produced graph.

-The batch sizes used in the graph are specified in `batch_no`.
+The batch sizes used in the graph are specified in the `batch_no` variable.